foggy image of the US Capitol Building's rotunda

 May 12, 2025

-WASHINGTON, DC – The Disability Rights Education and Defense Fund (DREDF) urges all members of the House Energy and Commerce Committee to vote “NO” on proposals that will harm communities and cut healthcare and critical supports and services for people with disabilities.
-DREDF calls on all members of Congress to speak up and commit to ensuring Medicaid remains a program that provides constituents with reliable healthcare.
+WASHINGTON, DC – The Disability Rights Education and Defense Fund (DREDF), along with 730 national, state and local organizations, urges all members of the House of Representatives to vote “NO” on the “One Big Beautiful Bill Act”.[i]
+If passed the bill will jeopardize our nation’s well-being and lead to dangerous, life-threatening Medicaid cuts.
+DREDF calls on all members of Congress to defend the health of our communities and commit to ensuring Medicaid remains a program that provides all people in need with reliable healthcare, supports, and services.

-The proposed language released late Sunday night will be considered and marked up during the Tuesday, May 13th Energy and Commerce hearing.
-Make no mistake, the proposed language is cruel and would lead to at least $715 billion in cuts to Medicaid and 13.7 million people losing health coverage [1].
-Services that are optional for states to provide, like home and community based services, will inevitably be reduced [2].
-The proposed text targets low-income people, people with disabilities, immigrants, transgender youth, and Black and Brown communities.
+The latest and cruelest version of the bill will be voted on by the House Rules Committee at 1 AM Wednesday, May 21st, then advance to the House Floor.
+Make no mistake, the proposed bill would lead to nearly $800 billion in cuts to Medicaid and over 13.7 million people losing health coverage over ten years.[ii]
+Homecare services that are optional for states to provide, but not optional for people who need them, will inevitably be reduced.[iii]
+The proposed text targets already vulnerable low-income people, people with disabilities, students, immigrants, transgender youth, and Black, Brown and Tribal communities.

 • Cuts to federal Medicaid funding for critical gender affirming care for minors and barriers to anyone receiving gender affirming care through health exchanges;

-• Additional out-of-pocket costs for some adults who rely on Medicaid for their health insurance if they have incomes above the federal poverty level (FPL).
-FPL is currently only $15,650 a year for an individual or $32,150 for a household of 4 [4];
+• Mandated out-of-pocket costs for some adults who rely on Medicaid for their health insurance if they have incomes above the federal poverty level (FPL).
+FPL is currently a mere $15,650 a year for an individual or $32,150 for a household of 4.[vii]
+These fees could lead to fewer visits for preventative or even critical care;

 • Denial of future healthcare access to people living in states that have not taken advantage of additional Medicaid enrollments through the Affordable Care Act;

-• Prohibition of funding to community centers that provide critical reproductive Millions of low-income and uninsured people, including in rural areas, will be unable to access preventive care and sexual and reproductive health care such as mammograms, cancer screening, pap smears, STI testing, contraceptive counseling, and prenatal care;
+• Prohibition of funding to community providers that offer critical reproductive healthcare to millions of low-income and uninsured people, including for people with disabilities in rural areas.
+Without access to these centers, barriers will be created to preventive and sexual and reproductive health care such as mammograms, cancer screening, pap smears, STI testing, contraceptive counseling, and prenatal care;

-• Prohibiting states from regulating artificial intelligence systems for 10 years, including guardrails that address unintended bias and discrimination.
+• Prohibiting states from regulating artificial intelligence systems for 10 years, including testing guardrails that address unintended bias, discrimination and environmental impacts.[viii]

-DREDF believes that health care is a human right.
-No matter our disability, race, gender, sexual orientation, citizenship status, income, or ZIP code – people deserve to access the care and services that we need to live fulfilling, pleasurable, and joyful lives in our communities.
+DREDF believes that health care and access to healthy and safe communities is a human right for all people.
+No matter our disability, race, gender, sexual orientation, citizenship status, income, or ZIP code – we all deserve to access the care and services we need to live, full stop.
+Without these services and programs, people will die.

 ###